ShubhamPawar-3333/Full-Stack-ToDo-List-App/frontend/README.md

 - Create, read, update, and delete tasks.
 - View tasks in a responsive, user-friendly interface.

-The project is currently in **Phase 3: Frontend Development**, with reusable UI components implemented for the core user interface.
-Future phases will include state management, routing, backend integration, and deployment.
+The project is currently in **Phase 3: Frontend Development**, with reusable UI components and state management implemented.
+Future phases will include routing, backend integration, and deployment.

 ## Technology Stack